-Now that you know the expected changes in Hadoop 3, check out the Hadoop training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you know the expected changes in Hadoop 3, check out the Big Data training in Chennai by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.